 Survival Horror

 1992's Alone in the Dark was a landmark release in video game horror, and it almost certainly influenced later projects like Resident Evil and Silent Hill.
-However, the franchise lost steam quickly, and by 1994 and its third numbered entry, Alone in the Dark's core concept felt tired.
+However, the franchise lost steam quickly, and by 1994, its third numbered entry, Alone in the Dark's core concept felt tired.
 The IP would not return until 2001, and The New Nightmare debuted in a very different climate than its predecessors.
 Unsurprisingly, the game took some ideas from the popular PS1 survival horror games that redefined the genre, all the while still respectfully retaining the sense of atmosphere that characterized the original Alone in the Dark.

 In a franchise that largely consists of great but hard-to-revisit (1992's Alone in the Dark) or terrible releases (Illumination), The New Nightmare might just be the best Alone in the Dark game, or at least the one that modern players might struggle the least to enjoy.
 Featuring two playable characters and an island setting, the 2001 game is visually impressive for its era, particularly its lighting effects.